-- 1. Insert the PCM-6892 CD Diskette into the CD ROM Drive. - 2.
-From Start, select the Settings, then click on the Control Panel icon. - 3.
+- 1.Insert the PCM-6892 CD Diskette into the CD ROM Drive. - 2.
+From Start, select the Settings, then click on the Control Panel icon - 3.
 Double click on the Network icon.
 A Network Configuration screen will appear and show: Windows NT Networking is not installed.
 Do you want to install it now?
 Click on the Yes button. - 4.
-Select Wired to the network and click on the Next button. - 5.
-Click on Have Disk button then key in the following path: cdrom: \PCM-6892\Driver\Ethernet\Windows NT 4.0 - "cd-rom": the drive letter of your CD-ROM drive - 6.
-A Select OEM Option screen appears and shows: Realtek RTL 8139/810X Family PCI Fast Ethernet Adapter.
-Click on the OK button - Click on the Next button. - Click on the Next button. - 9.
+Select Wired to the network and click on the Next button. - 5.Click on Have Disk button after you click on Select From List button.
+Key in the following path: cd-rom: Driver\Ethernet\Windows NT 4.0 - "cd-rom": the drive letter of your CD-ROM drive - 6.A Select OEM Option screen appears and shows: Realtek RTL 8139/810X Family PCI Fast Ethernet Adapter.
+Click on the OK button. - 7.
+Click on the Next button. - 8.
+Click on the Next button. - 9.
 Click on the Next button. - 10.
 Click on the Next button.
 The system will ask you to insert Windows NT CD Diskette.
 Follow its instructions to complete the setup procedures. - 11.
 Restart your computer to allow dual ethernets to take effect.